-It is important that a person be able to file a complaint if they believe that someone has not complied with at least one CDSA policy.
+It is important that a person be able to file a complaint if an individual believes that someone has not complied with at least one CDSA policy.

-Hence, it is important to file a complaint as it enables us to protect the public and comply with the CDSA's policies.
+This is important because it enables us to protect the public and comply with the appropriate policies.
 If one person experiences a negative event and does not share it with us, we cannot ensure that it does not happen to someone else.